 Envision Festival in Costa Rica: A jungle haven for music-lovers, yogis, and permaculture fans

-Uvita is also the home an exciting annual event: a music, yoga, and permaculture festival called Envision.
+Uvita is also the home of an exciting annual event: a music, yoga, and permaculture festival called Envision.
+The next festival is planned for February 2022.

 The First Day